aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2022/aspose-words-for-python-via-dotnet-22-6-release-notes/_index.md

 Related issue: WORDSNET-23473

-Removed obsolete PdfDigitalSignatureHashAlgorithm enum values SHA1 and MD5.
+Removed obsolete [PdfDigitalSignatureHashAlgorithm](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfdigitalsignaturehashalgorithm/) enum values `SHA1` and `MD5`.

 SHA1 and MD5 hash algorithms for digital signature are deprecated in the latest PDF specification due to security issues.
 So, please, use the one of the available algorithms instead.